ragnarok22/nvim.store/README.md

 - **Most stars** – sort repositories by star count in descending order.
 - **Recently updated** – sort repositories by their latest update date.

+## Vim motions

+You can move through the plugin list using **j** and **k** when Vim motions are enabled.
+Toggle this option in the header; it is automatically disabled on mobile devices.